MMS Faculty Specialists

 Nancy Johnston, Art and Physical Education Instructor

 A Charleston native, Nancy is a graduate of George Washington High School and attended Marshall University and West Virginia State University, taking classes in education and art.
 She completed the AMS Basics Course at the Midwest Montessori Teacher Training Center in Evanston, Ill., and Positive Discipline in the Classroom course.
 She is in her 20th year at MMS, having assisted in both lower elementary and upper elementary classes.
 She has taught art to the elementary children for the last ten years and spearheads our community service program at Celebration Station, Charleston’s East End city playground.
 She wants to be an artist when she grows up!
 The mother of three children, Nancy is an outdoor enthusiast.
 She loves walking, biking, hiking, swimming, kayaking and her latest obsession, boot camp.

 Barrie Kaufman, Art Instructor

 Bernard Di Gregorio, Strings Instructor

 Bernard, a native of Boston, studied at the New England Conservatory of Music and holds a diploma in viola performance from the Longy School of Music of Bard College in Cambridge, Mass.
-He is the princial violist and the Blanchette H. Rockefeller Chair for the West Virginia Symphony Orchestra, and has also held the position of principal viola with the Roanoke Symphony Orchestra since 1991.
+He is the principal violist and the Blanchette H. Rockefeller Chair for the West Virginia Symphony Orchestra, and has also held the position of principal viola with the Roanoke Symphony Orchestra since 1991.
 A strong advocate of music education, Bernard teaches strings in several schools in the Charleston area.
 In the summer months, he is a member of the New Hampshire Music Festival Orchestra and has also been a member of the Alabama Symphony Orchestra.
 Bernard is also a composer, and works with the West Virginia Youth Symphony as a sectional instructor and chamber music coach.
 Bernard leads our strings program and is the proud father of two former Mountaineer Montessori students.

 Karen Morris, Music Instructor